githubyama/CapGemini-1/Database/Chinook/03/Exercise.md

 When you measure, try five times and pick the median value.

-Extra: see if you get a different result if the inserted customers has random names, birthdate, country etc.
+Extra: see if you get a different result if the inserted employees have random names, birthdate, country etc.

 ## 3.7 (Trigger)